-Overview: It’s like the Nuclear Science merit badge is radioactive — because so many scouts stay far away from it!
-In fact, in all my time in Scouting, I haven’t even met even one scout who’s earned this ultra-difficult badge.
+Overview: It’s like the Nuclear Science merit badge is radioactive — because so many Scouts stay far away from it!
+In fact, in all my time in Scouting, I haven’t even met even one Scout who’s earned this ultra-difficult badge.

-To complete the nuclear science merit badge, you’ll need to build experimental contraptions, visit a nuclear facility, or learn complex information around subatomic particles.
+To complete the nuclear science merit badge, you’ll need to build experimental contraptions, visit a nuclear facility, or learn complex information about subatomic particles.
 Although you can avoid the most difficult requirements by choosing easier options, like learning about particle accelerators, the nuclear science merit badge will still be no easy task to complete!

 Hardest Requirement: Requirement 4 asks you to do two of the following.
 Which ones would you pick?

 - Build an electroscope.
 Show how it works.
 Place a radiation source inside and explain the effect it causes.

 - Make a cloud chamber.
 Show how it can be used to see the tracks caused by radiation.
 Explain what is happening.